9fans/acme-lsp/README.md

 ## Status

-**This project is currently very experimental.**
-However, basic commands seem to be working with [go-langserver](https://github.com/sourcegraph/go-langserver) and [pyls](https://github.com/palantir/python-language-server).
+Basic commands are working with [go-langserver](https://github.com/sourcegraph/go-langserver) and [pyls](https://github.com/palantir/python-language-server).
 Other language servers need to be tested.

 ## See also